perryOnCrack/perryoncrack.github.io/apps/rez.md

 **If you have any suggestions, you can contact me through my contact infos in the [about](/about) page.**

-### In Beta (1.11-beta3)
+### In Beta (1.11-beta4)

-- PWA support.
-(WebAPK only)
+- PWA support (WebAPK only)
-- Customize suggestion item amount.
+- Customize suggestion item amount
-- Hide all app suggestions.
+- Hide all app suggestions
-- Customize UI animations, available animations:
-    - Classic Z Launcher
-    - Original crossfade
-    - No animation
+- UI animation customization
-- Improve scribble behavior.
+- Improve scribble behavior
-    - Now it mimics the original Z Launcher, should be more responsive than before.
-    - Scribble gestures(backspace & space) now have to be completed in 230ms to be recognized.
-- Bottom sheet UI fixes.
+- Upcoming calendar events in top panel
+- Customize top panel content order
+- New gesture: Drag up to open app list
-- Unified & updated all dialog styling.
+- Unified & updated all dialog styling
+- Bottom sheet UI fixes

 ### In Development

-**1.11-beta4 won't come out for another few weeks, need more time polishing the calendar feature**

-- On-coming calendar events on top panel (A bit more complicated than I expected)
+- Upcoming calendar events on top panel *(This is a bit more complicated than I expected)*

+### Planned features

 - Better feedback system

-### Planned features

 - Pinned shortcut
 - More notification style in app info menu
 - App list scrollbar (waiting for the official Jetpack Compose implementation)